This post may contain affiliate links. See our Privacy Policy.

 Instructions

-- Fill a large pot with water and add 1 tablespoon of salt.
-Bring to a boil over high heat.
+- Fill a large pot with water and add 1 tablespoon of kosher salt.
+Bring to a boil over high heat.1 tbsp kosher salt

-- Place the spaetzle tool or colander over the boiling water and use a knife or bench scraper to scrape half of the dough through the holes and into the water.
-After about 2 minutes or until they rise to the top, scoop the spaetzle out with a skimmer or slotted spoon.
-Transfer them to the buttered bowl.
+- Place the spaetzle tool or colander over the boiling water and use a knife or bench scraper to scrape half of the batter through the holes and into the water.
+After about 2 minutes or until they rise to the top, scoop the spaetzle out with a skimmer or slotted spoon, letting the excess water drain off, then transfer them to the buttered bowl.
 They will look like tiny dumplings.
 Repeat with the remaining dough.

-- About 5 to 10 minutes before serving time, melt 3 tablespoons of butter in a skillet over medium heat.
+- About 5 to 10 minutes before serving time, melt 3 tablespoons of butter in a large skillet over medium heat.3 tablespoons butter (if sautéing the spaetzle)

 Nutrition